auth0/auth0-spa-js/FAQ.md

 ```

 Doing so for connections such as Google or Microsoft, would automatically redirect you to them instead of showing the Auth0 login page first.

+ℹ️ You can find the connection's logical identifier as the **connection name** in the connection settings in the Auth0 dashboard for your tenant.